thiagocrux/jstack-jwt-auth/README.md

 pnpm install
 ```

 4. Create a `.env` file on the project's root and set the environment variables updating the `user`, `password` and the `database_name`.
 It may be necessary to update the hostname (localhost) and database port (5432) if your Postgres installation is configured differently.
-It is also necessary to set the `JWT_SECRET` with a JWT secret so the authentication works correctly.
+It is also necessary to set the `JWT_SECRET` variable so the authentication works correctly.

 ```
-# Environment variables declared in this file are automatically made available to Prisma.
-# See the documentation for more detail: https://pris.ly/d/prisma-schema#accessing-environment-variables-from-the-schema

-# Prisma supports the native connection string format for PostgreSQL, MySQL, SQLite, SQL Server, MongoDB and CockroachDB.
-# See the documentation for all the connection string options: https://pris.ly/d/connection-strings

 DATABASE_URL="postgresql://user:password@localhost:5432/database_name?schema=public"
 JWT_SECRET="your_jwt_secret"
 ```